MicrosoftDocs/msteams-docs/msteams-platform/troubleshoot/troubleshoot.md

 ### Can't add my bot

 Apps must be enabled by the Office 365 tenant admin for them to be loaded by end users.
 Note that in some cases, the Office 365 tenant might have multiple SKUs associated with it, and for bots to work in any, they must be enabled in all SKUs.
-See [Enable uploading of apps](~/get-started/get-started#3-enable-uploading-of-apps-for-microsoft-teams) for more information.
+See [Prepare your Office 365 tenant](~/get-started/get-started-tenant) for more information.

 ### Can't add bot as a member of a team